-‘Nanoscience will sculpt the scientific landscape of the 21st century.’
+'Nanoscience will sculpt the scientific landscape of the 21st century.'
 Here, you will be exposed to the synthesis of nanomaterials spanning nanoparticles, nanorods and porous architectures.
-You will learn how to control their shape, size, functionalisation and stabilisation.
-Solid-state reactions are introduced as well as high-pressure synthesis to prepare novel materials.
-The wealth of applications and potential applications of nanomaterials will be covered spanning: catalysis and quantum dots to nanomedicine.
-You will also synthesise nanomaterials in our chemistry laboratory.
-(Lab component.)
+You will learn how to control their shape, size, functionalisation, and stabilisation for a wide range of applications.
+The synthesis of functional inorganic solid is also introduced, including conventional solid-state synthesis, the use of intercalation and high-pressure synthesis to prepare novel materials and how solid-state materials can be synthesised at lower temperatures via solution-based methods.
+You will also synthesise several functional inorganic solids and nanomaterials in our chemistry laboratory.

 Method of assessment

 • Assignment 1 (7 hours) – 12.5%

 • Lab Reports (7 hours each) – 15%

 Academic year 2022/23 examined: Time-Bound Online Assessment

 The assignments and the lab reports are compulsory sub-elements and must be passed to complete the module.

 The University is committed to ensuring that core reading materials are in accessible electronic format in line with the Kent Inclusive Practices.
 The most up to date reading list for each module can be found on the university's reading list pages.